jonathanbell/.dotfiles-osx/README.md

 1. Copy your Cloudinary config file from your secret hiding place to `~/.cloudinary`
     - You'll then be able to [upload images to Cloudinary](https://www.npmjs.com/package/cloudinary-cli#upload) with `cloudinary upload foo.png`
 1. Setup personal and professional AWS keys
+1. Update URL to the GitHub SSH URI inside `.git/config`